Guidance

 Night and Summer school are offered through Durham Continuing Education (DCE).
 Full information regarding these courses can be found on their website, www.dce.ca

-Students will sign-up for these courses through their DDSB myBlueprint account using the Continuing Education tab.
+Students sign-up for these courses through their DDSB myBlueprint account using the Continuing Education tab.

 Once courses have been submitted/requested, students must visit their Guidance counsellor and receive approval.
 Counsellor approval is what completes the registration.
 Students who delay receiving Counsellor Approval may lose there seat due to not completing the registration.